When you’re a child, no one quite prepares you for how much laundry you’ll have to do as an adult.

 Remove any excess polish with something blunt but not sharp enough to cut through the material.

 Mix 1 part coconut oil with 8 parts dry cleaning solvent.
 You can buy dry cleaning solvent online easily; it’s designed specifically for oil, glue, and polish stains.
-Leave the mixture on the fabric for a few minutes, dab it with a cloth until the stain has lifted.
+Leave the mixture on the fabric for a few minutes, and dab it with a cloth until the stain has lifted.

 4. Remove blood stains